Terence Crawford (actor)

-Terence Crawford is an Australian actor, author, theatre director, academic, and songwriter.
+Terence Michael Crawford is an Australian actor, author, theatre director, academic and songwriter.
+He graduated from the acting course at National Institute of Dramatic Art (NIDA) in 1984, and went on to gain additional academic qualifications as well as writing and performing plays.
+He has also been head of acting at several drama schools in Australia and Singapore, and taught courses at both undergraduate and postgraduate level.
+He is also a musician, playing in his band Almost Evelyn.

 Early life and education

-Terence Crawford graduated from the National Institute of Dramatic Art in Sydney as an actor in 1984.
+Terence Michael Crawford graduated from NIDA in Sydney as an actor in 1984.

-He achieved a Masters of Creative Arts from James Cook University in 2000 with his dissertation on Chekhov in an Australian cultural context.
+He achieved a Masters of Creative Arts (Hons) from James Cook University in 2000.
+His play The Fatherless, adaptation of Chekhov's Ivanov, formed part of his thesis.

 His PhD thesis, from University of Sydney in 2015, was entitled "Real Human in this Fantastical World: Political, Artistic and Fictive concerns of actors in rehearsal: an ethnography".

-Career
+Acting career

 Crawford has acted with many of Australia's major theatre companies, as well as in television programs and films, including The Babadook and Stateless.
+He was part of State Theatre Company of South Australia for five years.

-In 2017 and 2018 he toured Australia, and to the Auckland and Singapore Arts Festivals, playing O'Brien in Headlong, Almeida Theatre and Nottingham Playhouse's production of Duncan MacMillan and Robert Icke's adaptation of George Orwell's 1984.
+In 2017 and 2018, he toured Australia, and to the Auckland and Singapore Arts Festivals, playing O'Brien in Headlong, Almeida Theatre, and Nottingham Playhouse's production of Duncan MacMillan and Robert Icke's adaptation of George Orwell's 1984.

-As a playwright, Crawford's work has been produced by many theatre companies including Griffin Theatre Company Theatre or Image and Sydney Theatre Company as well as for radio and television.
+His plays include Pushin' Up Daisies and Shondelle the Tiger.
+Crawford's work has been produced by theatre companies including Griffin Theatre Company Theatre or Image and Sydney Theatre Company, as well as for radio and television.
+Love's Triumph was published in a collection by the Australian Script Centre in 2006.

-He has directed productions of many Shakespearean plays.
+Crawford has directed productions of many Shakespearean plays.
+He has spoken about the importance of producing new Australian drama: